-If you’re looking for a paint to impart an all-over metallic effect or one that can just add a light-catching detail here and there, metallic acrylics may be the way to go.
+If you’re looking for a paint to impart an allover metallic effect or one that can just add a light-catching detail here and there, metallic acrylics may be the way to go.
 But it’s hard enough to find an acrylic paint with a flawless consistency, let alone one with a beautifully balanced metallic sheen.
 Many look too glittery; others too dull.
 To find that perfect space between the two extremes is an art that few companies have mastered.
 Fortunately, we’ve located some excellent products to guide your choice.
 Check out our reviews below.

-1. Arteza Metallic Acrylic Paint
+1. Amsterdam Standard Acrylic Paint

 3. Shuttle Art Metallic Acrylic Paint Set

 If you’re looking for a metallic pigment set for beginners, consider this multipack.
 Included are 20 flip-top squeeze bottles (60 milliliters each) in a variety of metallic hues—from burgundy to peacock blue to forest green—all nontoxic and easy to dispense.
 The set even comes with three brushes and a palette.
 The colors are all low-luster metallic, giving off a glow without going over the top in the glitzy sheen department.
-The paint dries quickly and is waterproof and fade-proof, suitable for hard surfaces like wood and metal as well as soft ones like canvas and apparel.
+The paint dries quickly and is waterproof and fade-proof; it’s suitable for hard surfaces like wood and metal as well as soft ones like canvas and apparel.
 And all of this comes at a very reasonable price.

-5. Jacquard Lumiere Metallic Acrylic Paint
+4. Jacquard Lumiere Metallic Acrylic Paint